 Productivity.
 Simply a measure of the number of work units processed in a given amount of time, either by employee or by department.
 Work units can be orders, shipments, lines, etc. as appropriate for each fulfillment function.

 Cost of labor.
-Can be divided into “Direct” labor—the part of your labor force directly involved in physically moving merchandise, accounting for a full 50 percent of overall fulfillment costs—and Indirect labor—clerical workers, managers, supervisors, administrative staff, security, etc.—-accounting for about 17 percent of overall fulfillment costs.
-Both have to be evaluated in the assessment process.
+Can be divided into “Direct” labor—the part of your labor force directly involved in physically moving inventory, and Indirect labor—clerical workers, managers, supervisors, administrative staff, security, etc. Both have to be evaluated in the assessment process.
 The relationship of labor cost and labor productivity is critical to understanding where to place your emphasis.

 Facilities should be examined to determine whether you have enough space and whether you are using the space you have efficiently and cost effectively.
 Components include: